orionlee/tess_tpf_webapp/src/README.md

 Note: if the deployment artifacts in `tpf/gcloud` are modified, the version here need to be updated correspondingly.

+TODO: create a custom `cloudbuild.yaml` to avoid copying / syncing the artifacts from `tpf/gcloud`.
+The yaml can be extened from the inline yaml to first copying the artifacts using bash script.
+See the [doc](https://cloud.google.com/build/docs/configuring-builds/run-bash-scripts?#running_bash_scripts_on_disk) on cloudbuild.yaml .

 ## Tips / Caveats